anchorboot/anchorboot.github.io/README.md

 TianoCore EDK II.

 However, they have limited their focus on x86-based ChromeOS devices so far.
-Meanwhile, although some firmware development has been happening on ARM-based ones (enough to support U-Boot on earlier models), there hasn't been an easy-to-install distribution like theirs.
+Meanwhile, although other developers have been doing firmware work on ARM-based ones enough to support U-Boot on earlier models, there isn't an easy-to-install distribution like theirs yet.
 We would like to bridge the gap and replicate their success on the ARM side.